Stadt-Geschichte-Basel/forschung.stadtgeschichtebasel.ch/README.md

 ### CollectionBuilder

-CollectionBuilder, an open source framework for creating metadata-driven digital collections, is the foundation of Stadt.Geschichte.Basel's research data platform.
+The technical basis for Stadt.Geschichte.Basel's research data platform is provided by [CollectionBuilder](https://collectionbuilder.github.io/), an open source framework for creating metadata-driven digital collections.
 CollectionBuilder is a project maintained by the University of Idaho Library's [Digital Initiatives](https://www.lib.uidaho.edu/digital/) and the [Center for Digital Inquiry and Learning](https://cdil.lib.uidaho.edu) (CDIL) following the [Lib-Static](https://lib-static.github.io/) methodology.

 The basic theme is created using [Bootstrap](https://getbootstrap.com/).
 Metadata visualizations are built using open source libraries such as [DataTables](https://datatables.net/), [Spotlight gallery](https://github.com/nextapps-de/spotlight), [lazysizes](https://github.com/aFarkas/lazysizes), and [Lunr.js](https://lunrjs.com/).